Softboard Repairs with Hot Glue Gun

 • Clean cloth

-Step 2: Trim Loose Material
+Step 2: Trim Away Loose Material

 Step 3: Heat the Glue Gun

-Step 4: Apply the Glue
+Step 4: Apply the Hot Glue

-Step 5: Smooth the Surface
+Step 5: Smooth the Repair

-Step 6: Let It Cool
+Step 6: Allow the Glue to Cool

 Back to blog